 The pituitary gland (hypophysis) is composed of the adenohypophysis (anterior lobe) and the neurohypophysis (posterior lobe).

 The adenohypophysis, which surrounds the pars nervosa of the neurohypophyseal system to varying degrees in different species, consists of the pars distalis, the pars tuberalis, and the pars intermedia.
 The pars distalis is the largest part and contains multiple populations of endocrine cells.
 The pars tuberalis functions primarily as a scaffold for the capillary network of the hypophyseal portal system.
 The pars intermedia forms the junction between the pars distalis and pars nervosa.
-It contains 2 populations of cells in dogs, one of which synthesizes adrenocorticotropic hormone (ACTH).
+It contains two populations of cells in dogs, one of which synthesizes adrenocorticotropic hormone (ACTH).

 A specific population of endocrine cells in the pars distalis (and in the pars intermedia for ACTH in dogs) synthesizes and secretes each of the pituitary trophic hormones.
 Pituitary cells have a secretory cycle and enter an actively synthesizing phase in response to increased demand for a particular hormone.
 Secretory cells in the adenohypophysis are often subdivided into chromophils (acidophils, basophils) and chromophobes based on interaction of the secretory granules with pH-dependent histochemical stains.